 Is the homework marked?

-Yes, I personally mark and review each page.
+Yes, I personally mark the homework.

 Do you provide all material?